firesidefiction/firesidefiction.github.io/_posts/2016-08-02-Your-Body-By-Default.md

 teaser: "The IED blew your body into pieces: bone and brain and blood, sprayed in the sand with the twisted shell of your tank"
 published: true
 art: your-body-by-default.jpg
-caption: four panels, all mirroring a man with a square jaw, outer panels in dark blue.
-The center panel is in color - pinks and soft teals, with a male and female figure overlayed on one another, each figure touching their chin with their left hand.
+caption: "four panels, all mirroring a man with a square jaw, outer panels in dark blue.
+The center panel is in color - pinks and soft teals, with a male and female figure overlayed on one another, each figure touching their chin with their left hand."
 artist: Galen Dara
 ---

 Selected by guest editor Daniel José Older

 They brought you back because they want something from you.
 Maybe one day they will bring people back because they can or because it’s the right thing to do — but for now there’s you and there’s them and there’s the unspoken obligations that lie between you both.

 ----

 The IED blew your body into pieces: bone and brain and blood, sprayed in the sand with the twisted shell of your tank.
 Maybe you weren’t always happy with your body; maybe your breasts were smaller than you would have liked and your toes reminded you of tree roots and there was that one mole right in the middle of your back that you always managed to catch with the hook of your bra; but it was *your *body.
 Your history was written in scars and tattoos.
 And you knew it, inside and out.

 You made it yours over the years — the shaved sides of your head accenting the bright shock of magenta hair spilling over the top, the solid black contact lenses that made pupil and iris indistinguishable, the ornate scrolling ink that wrapped your ribcage.

 This hunk of flesh you now inhabit is foreign.
 It is devoid of scar and ink and memory.
 It bulges or dips in all the wrong places.
 What it *is* is wrong, just as what it isn’t is wrong.
 It’s ten kinds of not you and you’re helpless under this skin.

 ----
 You hurl yourself against the glass and you claw with hands that aren’t yours until the fingers bleed and you feel a distant kind of pain, a traitorous sensation reminding you that you’re stuck in this body.